-The latest undertaking of PAFF aimed at enhancing children’s and youth’s mental resilience.
+This is the newest undertaking of PAFF and is aimed at enhancing children’s and youth’s mental resilience.
 The objective of the program is to develop teachers’ and other educators’ competence to deal with young people who are depressed, have low motivation, experience loneliness and lack of self-esteem.
-The program is implemented in cooperation with the School with Class Foundation and the Education for Democracy Foundation.
+The program is implemented in cooperation with the School with Class Foundation.

 “Fostering Resilience in Children and Youth” is based on experience gained in the implementation of other PAFF programs, in particular “The Relief Fund for NGOs and Civic Initiatives” conducted from 2020 to 2023 as the response to the COVID-19 pandemic.
 The effects of that undertaking have shown that the pandemic had a heavy impact on children’s and young people’s well-being which resulted in a sense of insecurity, depressed moods, low motivation, and difficulties in establishing relationships as well as getting involved in social activities.

 The offer for schools consists of supporting teachers in developing students’ social and emotional competence through building empowerment.
-The participants will have access to workshops, webinars and ongoing experts’ assistance.
+The participants have access to workshops, webinars and ongoing experts’ assistance.
 That component of the program is based on the experience gained over many years in the School with Class Initiative implementation.

 An important component of the program is building the synergy of school and extra-school activities through establishing a network of cooperating schools, libraries and NGOs.
 It is also the objective of social campaigns aimed at building mental toughness of the youngest that will be carried out in local communities.